1. Articles

 Diarmuid Early explained how we can create our custom functions with LET and LAMBDA.
 Before we had to use VBA to create custom functions in Excel.
 With LET and LAMBDA we can now create custom functions that are easily shareable and work in Excel online.

-Alan Murray proposed that we “ditch” pivot tables in favour of the functions GROUPBY and PIVOTBY to aggregate and report.
+Alan Murray proposed that we “ditch” pivot tables in favour of the functions GROUPBY and PIVOTBY to aggregate data and report.
 These functions allow for automatic report updating without the need for refreshing that pivot tables require.
-And by combining GROUPBY and PIVOTBY with other functions and Excel features like checkboxes, data validation, custom formatting, filters and slicers, we can develop some very interesting and dynamic Excel solutions.
+And by combining GROUPBY and PIVOTBY with other functions and Excel features like checkboxes, data validation, custom formatting, filters and slicers, we can develop very interesting and dynamic Excel solutions.

 Automation is the drive of today’s efficiency and productivity.
 VBA was for many years the go-to language for programming in Excel (and the other Microsoft applications.)
-It is still quite used today, but with the rise of moving data and files to the cloud, and the issue of security posed by malintended actors using VBA, Microsoft has been making other languages and technologies available to address the challenges that VBA cannot handle.
+It is still quite used today, but with the rise of moving data and files to the cloud, and the issue of security posed by malintended-actors using VBA, Microsoft has been making other languages and technologies available to address the challenges that VBA cannot handle.

+Bob Umlas showed how to create a wizard using VBA.
 Mark Proctor talked about how to combine Power Automate and Office Scripts with Excel to achieve the dream of automating a procedure without having to click one single button.

 Power Automate runs a flow of steps based on a trigger.
 Some examples of triggers, among many others, are receiving an email, creating a file in a folder and submitting a form.
 When a defined trigger action happens, the flow will run automatically.
 Office Scripts is a programming language primarily based on TypeScript, which is a superset of JavaScript.
 Office Scripts run online, and therefore allow for automation in some scenarios that VBA does not.

 Using Excel just for fun was Richard Sumner’s proposal.
 He showed things he has built in Excel just because it makes him feel relaxed.
-Pixel art, calculations for game scoring, plotting locations on a map, clocks and unusual charts, board games and sport games simulators, strategy games, learning games for children were some of the examples.
+Pixel art, calculations for game scoring, plotting locations on a map, clocks and unusual charts, board games and sport games simulators, strategy games, and learning games for children were some of the examples.
 Richard invited Excel professionals to push Excel’s boundaries, be creative and not be afraid to try new things.
-He promises that by doing so, one will learn new things that will become useful when working in a business case scenario later on.
+He promises that by doing so, one will learn new techniques that will become useful when working in a business case scenario later on.

 Besides the opportunity to meet some of the Excel Experts you have been following and learning from, you will be able to connect with other professionals from your business industry and different ones, and will get to know how people use Excel in different ways than yours.
 It can be a great opportunity to expand your network and perhaps uplevel your career.
 If not for anything else, you will certainly have fun connecting with other like-minded professionals at the event.
 Networking spaces and dedicated time frames are available for both the in-person and the online experiences of the event.